Online Video Training

 To complete this training watch the video and complete the post-test at the end then submit to your Chisago County Licensor.

-Normalcy and Reasonable and Prudent Parenting- Required prior to license
+Normalcy and Reasonable and Prudent Parenting- Required prior to licensure

-The Preventing Sex Trafficking and Strengthening Families Act amended Title IV-E requiring states to support normalcy for all children in foster care.
+The Preventing Sex Trafficking and Strengthening Families Act requires states to support normalcy for all children in foster care.
 Children and youth in foster care need to experience the same types of developmentally appropriate and social activities that their friends, families, and classmates who are not in care experience.
-This new law permits foster parents, designated corporate foster care staff, and residential staff to allow foster children to participate in normal childhood activities by applying the reasonable and prudent parent standard.
+This law permits foster parents, designated corporate foster care staff, and residential staff to allow foster children to participate in normal childhood activities by applying the reasonable and prudent parent standard.

 Overview of Mental Health Issues